starswap/WebsiteChangeAlert/README.md

     "Auto image" - or maybe with a push notification like you see on some websites, in the corner.
 8. ~~Update the Database to cleanup once a change is noted to the site so that the triggers are reusable and not once-only.~~ ✔️
 9. ~~Add a loading image to the iframe before it has loaded since it is slow on vercel;~~ ✔️ try to improve caching to speed up.
-10. Support mobile devices with responsive design and PWA integration.
+10. ~~Support mobile devices with responsive design and PWA integration.~~ ✔️
-11. Add more ways to notify such as discord integration. (maybe with RSS)
 12. Add screenshots to emails? - can be done with Puppeteer
 13. Add CAPTCHA to prevent robotic submissions?
 15. Allow logged in users to save their email address to save time (or just allow autofill)